EXCLUSIVE-Italy could take on $17 billion of UniCredit bad loans to ease MPS sale -sources

 By Pamela Barbaglia and Valentina Za

-MILAN, Jan 6 (Reuters) - Italy's government is working on a plan to take on about 14 billion euros ($17.3 billion) of UniCredit's non-performing loans to make a takeover of state-owned Monte dei Paschi more attractive for the country's second-biggest bank, sources said.
+LONDON/MILAN, Jan 6 (Reuters) - Italy is working on a plan to take on about 14 billion euros ($17 billion) of UniCredit's impaired loans to make a takeover of state-owned Monte dei Paschi more attractive for the country's second-biggest bank, sources told Reuters.

-Bad loan manager AMCO, which is backed by Rome and ran by former UniCredit executive Marina Natale, is looking to hoover up a significant tranche of UniCredit's CRDI.MI bad debt while also ridding Monte dei Paschi BMPS.MI of its high-risk loans, two sources told Reuters on condition of anonymity.
+Bad loan manager AMCO, which is backed by Rome and run by former UniCredit executive Marina Natale, is looking to hoover up around 60% of UniCredit's CRDI.MI problem debts while also ridding Monte dei Paschi BMPS.MI of some high-risk loans, two sources said on condition of anonymity.

 The plan is part of measures being readied by the Treasury in order to press ahead with the sale of MPS, whose plight has come to symbolise Italy's long-running banking crisis.